maxdata/basic-components/README.md

 ## Example `Button` Component

-The `Button` component wraps options and behaviors for buttons and provides variants for different styles.
+The `Button` component wraps options and behaviors for buttons and provides variants for different styles, similar to the [shadcn/ui version](https://ui.shadcn.com/docs/components/button).

 ```jinja
 {# def